geometalab/osmaxx/docs/project-development-environment.md

 ## Emails sending

 Emails during development and testing can be found locally under `/tmp/osmaxx-development-emails`.
-This file holds all sent emails.
+This directory holds all sent emails.

 If you should find yourself in need of changing the email settings, please have a look at the django settings for emails: